Palestinian territories profile - Overview

 Efforts to create a Palestinian state on the West Bank of the River Jordan and Gaza on the Mediterranean coast have been frustrated by the continuing conflict with Israel and disputes over the status of diaspora Palestinians.

 The two PNA areas have since been run by the separate factions - the West Bank by Fatah, and Gaza by Hamas.
-Egyptian-mediated efforts to bring the two factions together continue, but with little success so far.
+Egyptian-mediated efforts to bring the two factions together met with little success.

-Local elections on the West Bank in October 2012 undermined Fatah's position, as it won only two-fifths of the seats contested on a turnout of 55%.
-Lists led by Fatah rebels won four of the 11 major towns and cities, and independents and leftists took control of a fifth.
+Local elections on the West Bank in October 2012 undermined Fatah's position, as it won only two-fifths of the seats contested on a turnout of 55%, with independents and Fatah dissidents making gains.
 Hamas boycotted the poll, and allowed no elections at all in Gaza.

 The PNA made a symbolic bid for recognition at the UN as the "State of Palestine" in 2011, mainly in an effort to highlight the lack of movement in relations with Israel.